RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

 To prototype an assistant, start with a single `user goal <glossary>`_ that your assistant will handle.
-You can create a prototype using the user goal we have chosen “subscribing to a newsletter”, or you can come up with your own.
+You can create a prototype using the user goal we have chosen "subscribing to a newsletter", or you can come up with your own.
 If you choose your own user goal, you can create a prototype that handles your goal by following the instructions to change each section throughout the tutorial.